navpil/loggol/Readme.md

 **Log4j**, **Log4j2** and **JCL** are handled in the same way as in falling back to Logback (`-Plogback`).

 Just instead of logback, use the `slf4j-jdk14` instead

+Using `slf4j-reload4j` instead of `slf4j-jdk14`, as suggested by maven results in error:

+    SLF4J: Detected both log4j-over-slf4j.jar AND bound slf4j-log4j12.jar

 ### Fallthrough to Log4j